chfin/pochopedia/README.md

 # Pochopedia

-Pochopedia is a music database for a german brass choires (Posaunenchöre).
+Pochopedia is a music database for german brass choirs (Posaunenchöre).
 Its primary use is to track in which books you can find a certain piece of music, but its also a good example of a web application built with common lisp.